ovro-lwa/calim-mmode-pipeline/InstallingMModesOnCalim.md

 https://github.com/ovro-lwa/dada2ms/tree/update_to_new_casa

 Once you download and compile it you will need to add it to your path variables.
+The compile command is located in the readme in the dada2ms repo.

 ```
 export PATH="/home/xhall/mmode_old/dada2ms/:$PATH"